How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 ""We sincerely apologize for this experience.
 Cold food after a long wait is not what we stand for, and we understand your disappointment.
-We've spoken with our delivery team about this and are implementing real-time order tracking to prevent these delays.
-We'd like to make this right — please reach out to us at [email] and we'll ensure your next order is on us.""
+We've spoken with our delivery team about this and are working to prevent these delays.
+We'd like to make this right — please reach out to us at [email] so we can take care of you."

 Review: "Room wasn't clean when we checked in.
 Found hair in the bathroom and stains on the sheets."